aksommerville/midevil/README.md

 - - !!!
 This is definitely happening, and not just on new tracks !!!
 - - i think this might be caused by:
 - [x] Does recording capture fractional times?
 It should quantize to 1 tick.
-- [ ] Playback of fresh notes cuts off while recording
+- [x] Playback of fresh notes cuts off while recording
 - - Must be the song player notices the thing we've added to its event list and plays that (in addition to the live playthrough)
+- - Only happens where there is existing content.
+- - New note cuts off when a prior note begins.